mkapur/mkapur.github.io/content/talk/Sneak_QuantSem_May2020/index.md

 ---
 title: Sneaking Up on a Well-Specified Model; Quantitative Seminar, May 15, 2020
-summary: The fourth chapter of my disseration, 1 year after presenting the project proposal at Think Tank.
+summary: This talk is under construction.
+The fourth chapter of my disseration, 1 year after presenting the project proposal at Think Tank.
 The code is still private as we are nearing submission for peer-preview.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2030-06-01T13:00:00Z"
+date: "20320-05-15T13:00:00Z"
-date_end: "2030-06-01T15:00:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: "2020-05-14T00:00:00Z"

 authors: []
 tags: []